 - It is handwritten or unsigned.

 - The fee is based on a contingency or upon the value of the property.

-- The appropriate "purpose" and "assigned use" are not stated.
+- The appropriate "objective" and "intended use" are not stated.

 - The item is beyond the appraiser's expertise.